RomanOrlovskiy/phase3-terraform/README.md

 Also it deploys RDS which will is used by containers in ECS service.

 The template includes scaling of EC2 instances in ASG based on MemoryReservation CloudWatch metric as well as scaling of containers in ECS based on RequestCountPerTarget metric.
-There is an SMS notification configured for ASG scaling and an email notification for containers scaling.
+There is an SMS notification configured for ASG scaling.

 Additionally, logs from the EC2 instances are sent to CloudWatch.